 The mountain yellow-legged frog has two different populations that have been declared separate subspecies: a northern and central Sierra Nevada population and a southern Sierra Nevada and Southern California population.
 Both populations are adapted to high-elevation habitats without aquatic predators.
 So it’s not surprising that the main reason for the frog’s decline is the California Department of Fish and Game’s introduction of nonnative trout to alpine lakes.
 These stocked fish prey upon tadpoles and juvenile frogs, and scientists predict that the yellow-legged frog could be extinct within decades.
 It has disappeared from the vast majority of known historical locations, and most of the largest remaining populations have recently fallen to near-collapse.

 The Center first filed a petition to add the Sierra Nevada population to the endangered species list in 2000.
-Finally in 2013, as a result of a historic 2011 settlement agreement with the Center that is also speeding protection decisions for 756 other species, the Service proposed federal Endangered Species Act protection for Sierra Nevada yellow-legged frogs and Yosemite toads, along with more than 2 million acres of proposed critical habitat across the Sierra Nevada mountains.
-The Service also proposed protection for a population of mountain yellow-legged frogs in the southern Sierra Nevada.
-However, in 2016 the Center filed a notice of intent to sue the U.S. Forest Service for authorizing livestock grazing on the Humboldt-Toiyabe National Forest without considering the potential impacts to federally protected Sierra Nevada yellow-legged frogs and Yosemite toads.
+Finally in 2013, as a result of a historic 2011 settlement agreement with the Center that is also speeding protection decisions for 756 other species, the Service proposed federal Endangered Species Act protection for Sierra Nevada yellow-legged frogs, along with more than 2 million acres of proposed critical habitat — but after it had dragged its feet for years on taking next steps, in March 2016 we sued.
+In August we won a settlement requiring the Service to determine whether the foothill yellow-legged frog warrants protection by 2020.
+Meanwhile that year, the U.S. Forest Service had been warned we'd sue that agency for authorizing livestock grazing on the Humboldt-Toiyabe National Forest without considering the potential impacts to federally protected Sierra Nevada yellow-legged frogs, as well as Yosemite toads.

 And thanks to our work, the California Fish and Game Commission has designated all populations of the mountain yellow-legged frog as "candidates" for listing, the first step toward a state listing as endangered or threatened.